tabiszs/physical-simulations/README.md

 8. [Geometric Modelling 2: Black Hole Simulation](#geometric-modelling-2-black-hole-simulation)

 ## Overview
-This repository contains a collection of projects designed for Physics Simulation, Numerical Control Programming, and Modelowanie Geometryczne 2 courses.
+This repository contains a collection of projects designed for Physics Simulation, Numerical Control Programming, and Geometric Modeling 2 courses.
 Each project focuses on different aspects of physics simulation, numerical control programming, and geometric modeling.
 Below are detailed descriptions of each project, including their features.

 ## Physics Simulation: Whirligig